 About the Archive

-The Blind Foundation Archive preserves the unique history of the blind and low vision community in New Zealand.
-It is located in the Foundation’s Āwhina House in Parnell, Auckland, and is managed by the Blind Foundation Library.
+The Blind & Low Vision NZ Archive preserves the unique history of the blind and low vision community in New Zealand.
+It is located in the Āwhina House in Parnell, Auckland, and is managed by the Accessible Library.
 It holds over 125 years’ worth of archives, including minutes, reports, brochures, posters, photographs and videos (some of which have been digitised), and a small but growing collection of born-digital archives.
 Our archive volunteers are working their way through the digitised annual reports and magazines to make them fully accessible.
 Other volunteers are helping to create a dataset of old client records, which will be searchable by staff to help answer genealogical queries.

 Revisionary has been made possible thanks to funding from the Lottery Grants Board.

-At present, Revisionary registration/membership enables access to content intended for Blind Foundation clients and staff only, and therefore registrations are restricted to these users.
+At present, Revisionary registration/membership enables access to content intended for Blind & Low Vision NZ clients and staff only, and therefore registrations are restricted to these users.

 Feel free to contact us if you have any feedback to help make Revisionary even better, would like to know more about something in our Archive, or are interested in contributing to our efforts to make our collections fully accessible.